 If you are a resident student and would like to change your currently billed meal plan:

 You can select to change your Residential Meal Plan.
 Once changed, you will receive a confirmation email to your college email address. and your bill will be automatically adjusted.
 You may review meal plan choices by going to http://www.lsc.campusdish.com.

-September 2, 2015 is the last day to change meal plans.
+Check Student Billing Calendar for the last day to change meal plans.

 PO Box 919

 9 a.m.–4:30 p.m., M–Th during the semester